 - GHS Boomers – These are great strings that last, are not overly bright, and have a big .050 for the low E for some serious bass.
 I have been using these strings for about 15 years and I really like them for slide.
 Kinda dark, meaty, but with a lot of bite.

 - DR Pure Blues– I have just started using these strings over the past couple of years and I must say that they are excellent!
 They’re a little thinner sounding to me than the GHS but nothing major.
 Maybe a little brighter.
 These strings have become what I use on my strat and 335 for regular guitar all the time.
 I put .010’s on these guitars though.

-Ir you’re interested in trying out slide guitar I’ve recorded 5 DVDs on how to play slide guitar in open e tuning, and 3 DVDs on how to play in standard tuning.
-Check out Learning Guitar Now to find out more.
+Ir you’re interested in trying out slide guitar I’ve recorded a full course on how to play slide guitar in open e tuning, and 3 DVDs on how to play in standard tuning.

 Well that is a little bit about the strings I use and why.
 Disagree?
 What kind of strings do you like?

 Let me know right below what has been your experience with strings when playing slide guitar.